pythonwithalex/mynotes/Linux/A_Practical_Guide_To_The_Linux_Command_Line.md

 mv: rename a.txt to b.txt: No such file or directory
 ```

 we see this convention in action.
+I've already moved a.txt to b.txt, so a.txt doesn't exist.
+Hence the error message.

 #### UNIX PHILOSOPHY AND TOOL CHAIN